 The high-quality of the food continued into the mains, where we both opted for fish: seared scallops and a whole sea bass with samphire.
 However there was a good choice of meat too, from roast pheasant and coq au vin to fillet or rib-eye steak done on a Josper grill.
 Desserts of creme brulee and dark chocolate fondant were also first-class.

-A luxury turndown service at a luxury hotel
+A luxury turndown service

-Turndowns might not be everyone’s cup of tea but I’m glad I said yes to the service at the Kensington as I returned to my room – after a nightcap back at the K Bar – to find the curtains drawn, lights dimmed, slippers by my bed, chocolates on my pillows and even a freshly-brewed pot of tea brewing away in the lounge.
+Turndowns might not be everyone’s cup of tea but I’m glad I said yes to the service at the Kensington hotel as I returned to my room – after a nightcap back at the K Bar – to find the curtains drawn, lights dimmed, slippers by my bed, chocolates on my pillows and even a freshly-brewed pot of tea brewing away in the lounge.

 Breakfast at The Kensington hotel